Take a deep dive into metabolic diseases.

 FAQs

-• The Academy will provide a broad overview of inborn errors of metabolism focusing on the clinical diagnosis and treatment of these disorders.
-A renowned faculty will guide you through seminars on disease recognition and diagnosis, workshops to integrate understanding of normal metabolism and pathophysiology, and case-based workshops on diagnosis and management.
-NAMA is presented by the Society for Inherited Metabolic Disorders (SIMD).
+The Academy provides a broad overview of inborn errors of metabolism, focusing on the clinical diagnosis and treatment of these disorders.
+A renowned faculty guides the trainees through seminars on disease recognition and diagnosis, workshops to integrate normal metabolism and pathophysiology, and other innovative teaching forums that give additional perspectives on these diseases and the patient populations they impact.
+The Society for Inherited Metabolic Disorders (SIMD) oversees NAMA Foundations.

-• The course is open to trainees in Medical Genetics and Biochemical Genetics (preference given to first-year trainees).
+The course is open to residents and fellows enrolled in Medical Genetics and Biochemical Genetics training programs in the US and Canada (preference given to first-year trainees).
 Applicants must be nominated by their program director or an SIMD member.
 Nurse practitioners and physician associates working in the field of metabolism are also welcome to apply.
 SIMD requires that all applicants or their programs cover their expenses.
-Scholarships for registration fees are available.
-Space permitting, a limited number of course slots may be open to other specialty trainees or interested academic physicians whose professional focus includes metabolic disease Due to an increasing number of applications each year, individuals are permitted to attend NAMA 1.0 only once.
+Scholarships are available for applicants from accredited training programs in North America.
+Space permitting, a limited number of course slots may be open to other specialty trainees or interested academic physicians whose professional focus includes metabolic disease (from North America and beyond).
+Due to the large number of applications each year, individuals are permitted to attend NAMA Foundations only once.